Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-For many people, networking doesn’t come naturally, but it is a skill that can be learned.
+Uncomfortable networking?
+You’re not alone.
+Networking doesn’t come naturally to everyone, but it is a skill that can be learned.
 It’s one of those things in life that adheres to the adage – the more you do it, the better you get at it.

 To help you start networking in the cannabis industry, following are tips to set yourself up for success.

 What do people find when they search for you online?
 What links come up on the first page of Google search results when they search for your name, your brand name, or your business name?
 Try it and see what you find about yourself.